eliaccess/Subscriber-Count/README.md

 # Subscriber-Count

-This project is a simple responsive page with a YouTube subscriber count.
+This project is a simple and design responsive page with a YouTube subscriber count.

 The page works with a JS Script that will get the infos from the API of Youtube, using :